Digirad: Add This 5% Yielder With 70% Upside

 By changing out leadership, reinforcing the personnel in their troubled mobile healthcare business unit, and projecting confidence through future guidance, company leadership has given shareholders good reason to believe that the company will return to its previous performance levels quickly.

 Meanwhile, the rest of the business continued to do well overall: revenues and adjusted EBITDA continued to be strong ($29.1 million and $1.8 million, respectively).
-Most importantly, the company continued to serve as a cash flow, generating $1.4 million in free cash flow for the quarter.
+Most importantly, the company continued to serve as a cash cow, generating $1.4 million in free cash flow for the quarter.

 Valuation